 Troubleshooting Instant Page

-If you think Instant Page is causing an issue you can always uncheck the option above temporarily to test.
+URLs with a query string (?) aren’t preloaded by default because they sometimes trigger an action.
+If you think Instant Page is causing an issue you can always uncheck the option temporarily to test.

 How to exclude Instant Page on a page/post

 You can exclude Instant Page from running on an individual post, page, or custom post type.
 In the editor, on the right-hand side uncheck “Instant Page.”
 This will exclude the entire page from the script.

 How to exclude Instant Page on a link

 You can exclude an individual link from Instant Page by adding the

 data-no-instant attribute.
 For example: